Fee & Capital Optimization

 Reference examples only.
 Live pricing, product scope, and offer eligibility can change, so verify the latest official fee pages before acting.

-A 10% discount matters more when your fee-bearing volume is high.
-If you trade less often, product fit and ease of use may matter more.
+A small fee edge matters more when your turnover is high.
+If you trade less often, product fit and ease of use can outweigh a narrow pricing advantage.

-• High turnover makes fee differences more important.
+• High turnover makes OKX's lower starting fee more relevant.

 • Network and withdrawal costs should still be part of the full cost picture.